elunna/nerfhack-changelog/README.md

 * Altars are always cracked after level 15.
 * If more than one altar generates on a standard dungeon level, the excess altars are always cracked.
 * Converting an altar will also frequently crack it.
 This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.
+* Non-chaotic same race sacrifice always cracks altar, as does throwing vampire blood onto an altar to convert it.
 The original altar nerf came from SpliceHack, where altars had a 50% chance of being destroyed after 2 artifact gifts had been bestowed.

 A new conduct was added to the #conduct menu so that players can track how many altars have been destroyed in their current game.
 Altar cracking is livelogged on game servers for the entertainment value.